 - Go touch-free.
 Buy your next bus pass using the Token Transit app.

-- You may verbally request a stop instead of pushing the stop request signal.
+- You may verbally request your stop as it approaches instead of pushing the stop request signal.

 - Whenever possible, board and exit from the rear doors.